-- 1. Failing to comply with the reasonable directions of teachers, school administrators or other school employees in charge of students or otherwise demonstrating disrespect. - 2.
+- 1. Failing to comply with the reasonable directions of teachers, school administrators or other school employees or otherwise demonstrating disrespect. - 2.
 Being late for, missing or leaving school and/or class without permission. - 3.
 Skipping detention. - 4.
-Leaving school grounds without prior permission or authorization.
+Leaving school grounds without prior permission or authorization. - 5.
+Lying to school personnel and/or making false statements to school personnel during the course of an investigation.

 C. Engage in conduct that is disruptive.
-Examples of disruptive conduct, which includes but is not limited to:
+Examples of disruptive conduct include but are not limited to:

-- 1. Failing to comply with the reasonable directions of teachers, school administrators or other school personnel in charge of students. - 2.
-Selling or distributing any item on school grounds without prior approval of the building principal or his or her designee.

-- 3. Using any electronic device during the school day such as, but not limited to, electronic games, beepers, cell phones, picture phones, video games, cameras (digital or otherwise), CD players, IPods, MP3 Players and other similar devices unless express permission is given.
-Unauthorized use of such items includes, but is not limited to, sending or receiving messages (voice and text), making or receiving telephone calls, taking photos, voice recording and/or videotaping. - 4.
-Inciting or urging one or more persons to engage in imminent violent conduct on school grounds.
+- 1. Failing to comply with the reasonable directions of teachers, school administrators or other school personnel or otherwise showing disrespect. - 2.
+Selling or distributing any item on school grounds without prior approval of the building principal or his or her designee. - 3.
+Using any electronic device on school property during the school day such as, but not limited to, electronic games, beepers, cell phones, picture phones, video games, cameras (digital or otherwise), CD players, IPods, MP3 Players and other similar devices except as expressly permitted in connection with authorized use in classrooms.
+Unauthorized use of such items includes, but is not limited to, sending or receiving messages (voice and text), making or receiving telephone calls, taking photos, voice recording, videotaping and/or electronically recording the image of any person. - 4.
+Inciting or urging one or more persons to engage in imminent violent conduct on school grounds. - 5.
+Inappropriate sexual public contact or activity - 6.
+Engaging in any act or conduct that disrupts or interferes with the normal operation of the school community and/or school environment.

 D. Engage in conduct that is violent.
-Examples of violent conduct, which includes but is not limited to:
+Examples of violent conduct include but are not limited to:

-- 1. Committing an act of violence (such as hitting, kicking, punching, and scratching) upon a teacher, administrator or other school employee or attempting to do so. - 2.
-Committing an act of violence (such as hitting, kicking, punching, and scratching) upon another student or any other person lawfully on school property or attempting to do so. - 3.
+- 1. Committing, threatening, or attempting an act of violence (such as hitting, kicking, punching, and scratching) upon a teacher, administrator or other school employee. - 2.
+Committing, threatening or attempting an act of violence (such as hitting, kicking, punching, and scratching) upon another student or any other person lawfully on school property. - 3.
 Possessing a weapon.
 Authorized law enforcement officials are the only persons permitted to have a weapon in their possession while on school property or at a school function. - 4.
-Possessing, distributing, attempting to distribute, using, possessing or selling fireworks, stink bombs, smoke bombs, explosives, mace or any other device with the potential for creating a public disturbance or harm. - 5.
+Possessing, distributing, attempting to distribute, using, or selling fireworks, stink bombs, smoke bombs, explosives, mace or any other device with the potential for creating a public disturbance or harm. - 5.
 Displaying what appears to be a weapon. - 6.
 Threatening to use any weapon. - 7.
-Intentionally damaging or destroying the personal property of a student, teacher, administrator, other district employee or any person lawfully on school property, including graffiti or arson. - 8.
-Intentionally damaging or destroying school district property.
+Using a weapon. - 8.
+Intentionally damaging or destroying the personal property of a student, teacher, administrator, other district employee or any person lawfully on school property or at a school function, including but not limited to graffiti or arson. - 9.
+Intentionally damaging or destroying school district property including but not limited to graffiti or arson - 10.
+Communication by any means, including oral, written or electronic (such as through the Internet, email or texting) off school property, where the content of such communication (a) can reasonably be interpreted as a threat to commit an act of violence on school property; or, (b) where such conduct creates or would foreseeably create a risk of substantial disruption within the school environment.

 E. Engage in any conduct that endangers the safety, morals, health or welfare of others.
-Examples of such conduct, which includes but is not limited to:
+Examples of such conduct includes but are not limited to: